gislab-npo/gislab-doc/docs/installation/physical.rst

 As well as in :ref:`virtual mode <booting-virtual>` it is possible to boot using using :ref:`PXE <pxe-boot-physical>` or :ref:`HTTP <http-boot-physical>` boot.

+.. important:: |imp| Client machine must be enabled on master, see :ref:`client-enabling` section for details.

 .. _pxe-boot-physical: